Oct. 5, fly Denver to Miami to Madrid to Gijón, Spain.

 This time I came prepared with one request: that we visit the yellow cliffs popularized in the television series Broadchurch.
 Sometime in the intervening year I had watched and, really, become attached to that scenery.
 As one of the characters says,

-A year ago, I visited and wrote about this area of Baja (Lower) California Sur (South).
-This current post is brief—some readers are still working through the previous post on Southern England, a short history and tour guide to key spots in that area.
+Baja Sur: Baja (Lower) California Sur (South).
+This current post is brief, following as it does on the heels of the lengthy post on Southern England, a short history and tour guide to key spots in that area.

 One would think that someone who had both taught Shakespeare and written a dissertation on the Globe playhouse would have made an early visit to England to know what he was talking about.
 Not I. Instead I waited about 25 years to visit, and not for a professional reason, but for the opportunity to visit Chris, a friend from my undergraduate days, and Adrienne, his wife.

 This is adapted from an email Mindy sent (8/14/2017) while on a trip from Missouri to Washington D.C.
 Between her (un)timely visit to Charlottesville and breakfast in Trump’s hotel, the content may interest more than the original audience (and she’s given me permission to post it). – Louis

 Here are the highlights from our (Mindy, Josh, and friends’) time in Washington D.C.

 Before we went to D.C. we were in Charlottesville—I don’t have any pictures from it, but it was a really nice town with more cars than I prefer.
 Josh and I had a great time at a running store where a guy named Turtle sold Josh a new pair of runners and I really enjoyed hanging out with Sarah and Kyle and walking around and looking at the campus and shops and things.

 This post is about my first trip to Zacatitos; my second trip here and my third trip here.